-|Visualizing fine dust concentrations on a map|
+|Visualizing airborne particulate matter concentrations on a map|

 See also my DustSensor page.

-- add a timestamp to the image
+- add a water mark

 Since we only have data at a set of discrete points, the concentration at other points is estimated by combining data from all sensors using inverse distance weighting, in particular using the distance *squared* as the weighing factor in a weighted average.
 So a nearby sensor has a large effect and a far away sensor has very little effect, contributing only a little bit to the global average.

 To calculate the distance, I use a very simple approximation:

 - calculate the "middle" of the map (average latitude/longitude between top-left and bottom-right);